Cr7mbl3/Xesa-Internal/README.md

 # Xesa-Internal
-CS:GO cheat by Cr7mbl3 and Stortex
+CS:GO cheat by Cr7mbl3 and Stortex, currently in alpha
-Currently in alpha

 # ToDo: